 Law Firm SEO: What Attorneys Should Know About SEO in 2020

 Despite the fact that attorneys are extremely inquisitive, when it comes to SEO, they give up.
-Many of our current clients have come to us completely bewildered: they have paid a digital marketing agency to do SEO for law firms and yet have seen zero results and, for the most part, continue to “survive” on referrals and to spend thousands on PPC (Pay Per Click) traffic.
+Many of our current clients have come to us completely bewildered, having paid a digital marketing agency to do SEO for law firms but achieving zero results.
+For the most part, these attorneys continue to “survive” on referrals and still spend thousands on PPC (Pay Per Click) traffic.

-However, Yahoo, Bing and other search engines tend to use very similar algorithms, so what you’re doing for Google usually works for them too.
+Yahoo, Bing and other search engines tend to use very similar algorithms, so what works for Google usually works for them too.

 Notice we say the top 5 organic results.
 The paid ads usually get about 5-10% of the clicks that the organic results get.
 So if 100 people click on the first 5 organic Google results, only 5-10 will click on the ads.

 So, you’d love to get those clicks?
 No problem, all you have to do is increase the authority of your website on a certain subject.
 Here’s how that happens: